merge-api/merge-hris-go/docs/DataPassthroughRequest.md

 `func (o *DataPassthroughRequest) UnsetHeaders()`

 UnsetHeaders ensures that no value is present for Headers, not even an explicit nil
+### GetRequestFormat

+`func (o *DataPassthroughRequest) GetRequestFormat() RequestFormatEnum`

+GetRequestFormat returns the RequestFormat field if non-nil, zero value otherwise.

+### GetRequestFormatOk

+`func (o *DataPassthroughRequest) GetRequestFormatOk() (*RequestFormatEnum, bool)`

+GetRequestFormatOk returns a tuple with the RequestFormat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestFormat

+`func (o *DataPassthroughRequest) SetRequestFormat(v RequestFormatEnum)`

+SetRequestFormat sets RequestFormat field to given value.

+### HasRequestFormat

+`func (o *DataPassthroughRequest) HasRequestFormat() bool`

+HasRequestFormat returns a boolean if a field has been set.

+### SetRequestFormatNil

+`func (o *DataPassthroughRequest) SetRequestFormatNil(b bool)`

+ SetRequestFormatNil sets the value for RequestFormat to be an explicit nil

+### UnsetRequestFormat
+`func (o *DataPassthroughRequest) UnsetRequestFormat()`

+UnsetRequestFormat ensures that no value is present for RequestFormat, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)